lubnaAr/solution_coding_challenge/README.md

+#Solution Explanation

+Solution Implemented
+CRUD
+Create the new task.
+Remove the existing
+Update the task
+Display/List the task
+Filtering the existing task based on State and Priority
+Sorting: High Priority task will be displayed first

+Assumption
+  1. Tasks are currently being stored in local storage ( Its not the ideal solution , will be fixed later )
+  2. Given the flexibility that Task can be moved from Done to ToDo in case it has to be restarted

+Advanced Feature
+  1. Making Create Task Button as Floating
+  2. Keeping the tasks in JSON file for optimized solution

 # Evermore coding challenge

 This template provides a minimal setup and `all the tools you will need` for this challenge.